Ellpeck/MLEM/README.md

 - Join [the Discord server](https://link.ellpeck.de/discordweb) to ask questions

 # Packages
-- **MLEM** is the base package, which provides various small addons and abstractions for MonoGame and FNA, including a text formatting system and simple input handling
+- **MLEM** is the base package, which provides various small addons and abstractions for MonoGame, FNA and KNI, including a text formatting system and simple input handling
 - **MLEM.Ui** provides a mouse, keyboard, gamepad and touch ready Ui system that features automatic anchoring, sizing and several ready-to-use element types
 - **MLEM.Extended** ties in with MonoGame.Extended and other MonoGame and FNA libraries
 - **MLEM.Data** provides simple loading and processing of textures and other data, including the ability to load non-XNB content files easily